(120 credit hours)*

 |Minor (6 hours must be advanced)||18|

-*Students who are interested in public administration careers should use the electives in the political science degree program to take the following courses: Communication 1311, Economics 2301, 2302, Psychology 2301, Sociology 1306, Accounting 2301 and 2302, Also refer to the Political Science Internship section which follows.
+*Students who are interested in public administration careers should use the electives in the political science degree program to take the following courses: Communication 1311, Economics 2301, 2302, Psychology 2301, Sociology 1306 and Accounting 2301 and 2302.

 Graduation Requirement for Political Science Majors

-Candidates for the Bachelor of Arts in Political Science are required to complete a Major Field Test (MFT) in Political Science in order to be eligible for graduation.
-Students may take this examination after completing all government requirements or in the semester immediately prior to graduation.
-The examination will be administered at no cost to the student.
-The exam score will not affect GPA, but will be part of the student’s record.
+Candidates for the Bachelor of Arts in Political Science are required to complete a Major Field Test (MFT) in political science in order to be eligible for graduation.
+You may take this examination after completing all government requirements or in the semester immediately prior to graduation.
+The examination will be administered at no cost to you.
+The exam score will not affect your GPA, but will be part of your record.

 Political Science Internship

-Political Science internships are available to qualified junior and senior students who are majoring in political science and have a minimum GPA of 2.00.
-If the student is accepted as an intern, an appropriate advanced
+Political science internships are available to qualified junior and senior students who are majoring in political science and have a minimum GPA of 2.00.
+If you are accepted as an intern, an appropriate advanced

 course designed to prepare you for intern duties will be taken the semester preceding the internship.
 During the semester of the internship, duties will be performed in an approved government or political agency, for which up to six hours of credit may be received.
 You will intern under the supervision of a member of the government faculty, and the work will involve a combination of practical work and research.